Virgil Bernero: Michigan State Representative

-Bernero ran for and won a seat in the Michigan House of Representatives in 2000, serving one term before being elected to the Michigan State Senate in 2002.
+Bernero ran for and won a seat in the Michigan House of Representatives in 2000, serving one term before being elected to the Michigan Senate in 2002.

 Michigan State Senator

-Bernero was elected to the Michigan Senate on November 5, 2002, and served there until his election as Mayor three years later.
+Bernero was elected to the Michigan Senate on November 5, 2002, and served there until his election as mayor three years later.

 While he was a state senator, Bernero appeared in the documentary Fired!
 (2006) by Annabelle Gurwitch.
 The film chronicles the experiences of individuals who have been fired from their jobs.
 In it, Bernero was interviewed about his efforts to pass Michigan Senate Bill 381 of 2005 ("Employee Privacy Protection Act"), which would make it illegal for Michigan employers to fire workers for engaging in otherwise legal conduct during their off-work hours.

 Mayor of Lansing

-Bernero was elected Mayor of Lansing on November 8, 2005, after defeating incumbent Mayor Tony Benavides.
+Bernero was elected Mayor of Lansing on November 8, 2005, after defeating incumbent mayor Tony Benavides.

 Bernero was re-elected as mayor of Lansing in November 2009, winning against opponent Carol Wood.

 Bernero was elected for his third term as mayor of Lansing in November 2013, winning against opponent Harold Leeman.

 During Bernero's tenure, Lansing received more than $2 billion in new private investments that created or retained more than 12,500 jobs.
 During potential revenue losses and rising costs, Bernero helped to eliminate more than $80 million in city budget deficits.

 His tenure as mayor was not without some criticism, as several political adversaries circulated a petition to have him recalled as mayor.
 The petition ultimately failed to collect enough signatures to be placed on the ballot.

 Bernero announced he would not run for reelection in 2017 to be with his aging father.

 Campaign for Michigan Governor

 Bernero officially announced his intention to run for Governor of Michigan on February 8, 2010.
 On August 3, 2010, Bernero defeated primary challenger Andy Dillon by 90,326 votes or nearly 20 percentage points.
 In the general election.
-Bernero lost to Republican Candidate Snyder, garnering 39.9% of the vote to Snyder's 58.11%.
+Bernero lost to Republican candidate Snyder, garnering 39.9% of the vote to Snyder's 58.11%.

+During the gubernatorial election, Bernero was a frequent guest on cable news shows, where he was labeled the "Angry Mayor" for his passionate advocacy of his positions.
+The Lansing Brewing Company subsequently named one of its beers, Angry Mayor IPA, after Bernero.

 2021 campaign for Lansing mayor

-After much speculation throughout 2020, Bernero officially announced his intention to run for the Mayor of Lansing in January 2021.
+After much speculation throughout 2020, Bernero officially announced his intention to run for the mayor of Lansing in January 2021.
 Bernero campaigned and continued to fundraise throughout February and early March when harassment and non-consensual touching claims by two women came forward.
 Bernero issued denials in interviews on radio and television, brushing off the allegations as "character assassination", alleging that "powerful forces that do not want to see me return".
 Bernero abruptly left the campaign trail with an announcement on Facebook on Sunday April 18, 2021, one day before new allegations from multiple women, including a former staffer, were published.